 Statistical Analysis

 Statistical analysis and data visualization were performed using R 4.3.1 software.65 All data are presented with summary statistics.
 Categorical variables are represented as proportions, and continuous data are represented by means and standard deviations or standard errors.
 Differences in baseline characteristics were analyzed utilizing a t-test or analysis of variance (ANOVA) for continuous data and chi-squared test for categorical data.
 RNA-seq data were analyzed with the DESeq2 R package based on the negative binomial distribution for differential gene expression analysis.66

+ELISA data was analyzed using two-part linear model that fits logistic model to the binary portion of the data (zero or non-zero), and linear model to non-zero part of the data.

+<REFERENCES (MARSHALL, PLEASE ADD THEM):

+Belotti, F., Deb, P., Manning, W.G. and Norton, E.C.
+(2015). twopm: Two-part models.
+The Stata Journal, 15(1), pp.3-20.

+Leeper, T.J.
+(2017).
+Interpreting regression results using average marginal effects with R’s margins.
+Available at the comprehensive R Archive Network (CRAN), pp.1-32.

+Duan Y., Cabrera J., Emir B.(2023), R-package twoparrtm. https://cran.r-project.org/web/packages/twopartm/index.html

+>

+The average marginal effects of the tow-part model estimates and the 95% confidence intervals (CI) for the estimates were visualized to present the results.